 In our branded content, music isn’t something where we say, “Okay, let’s throw the story and the edit together and then just pick some tracks.”
 That’s certainly not the way we worked on this project.
 One of the first creative steps we took was establishing music and tonality that we could revisit, even as we were drafting up shot lists.

 One of the first steps for us was downloading hundreds and hundreds of tracks from Musicbed, and then slowly curate them.
 What tonality, vibe, person, or story might this fit?
 We created a folder of around 60 different tracks for each story.
 As the edit started to take shape, we listened to each, identifying which of the tracks added value or spoke to what our subject was trying to say.
 We asked how does it lift it up and fill in the gaps?

 Lastly, we’re always really keen on music cutting.
 We don’t just drop in a song from beginning to end.
 We really finesse it and tweak it and make sure that all of those individual elements of a song—the ups, downs, hits—are coming in at the right time and are really thoughtful.
 That’s always part of the process.

-As you’re narrowing down those songs is it purely a visceral reaction or is it informed by something specific in the story?
+As you narrow down songs is it a visceral reaction or is it informed by something specific in the story?

 It can be both, but it’s so much more nuanced than that.
 It’s one of those things that you just know.
 With our team, we’ve created a shared standard of what sounds premium, and what has the right emotive elements.
 Then, you get some of the story laid down, listen to 10 songs, and know when you hear the right one.